linnarsson-lab/ROBOFISH/Instalation.md

 If you are using the FCS2 flow cell you need to connect the Yoctopuce Thermistor temperature sensor to measure the room temperature and chamber temperature.
 To set it up follow these steps:
 - Connect one of the supplied Thermistors to port 1.
-- Connect the FCS2 thermistor to the Yoctopuce Thermistor with a electrical wire and two pins.
+- Connect the FCS2 thermistor to the Yoctopuce Thermistor with an electrical wire and two pins.
 Use the middle two slots on the FCS2.
 - Connect the Yoctopuce Thermistor with a USB to USB micro cable to the computer.
 The lights should turn on now.
 - From the Yoctopuce website download the Python [libraries](https://www.yoctopuce.com/EN/libraries.php).
 - Coppy the following files to the ROBOFISH folder"